-- (i) Reviewed and confirmed the Minutes of the RC Meetings; - (ii) Deliberated on the remuneration packages of the Managing Director for FYE 2020 and recommended the same to the Board for approval; - (iii) Reviewed the Directors' fees payable to the Directors of the Company and the Group for the FYE 2020 and recommended the same for the Board for consideration; - (iv) Reviewed the benefits payable to the Directors of the Company and its subsidiaries for the period from 30 July 2019 to the 15th AGM of the Company and recommended the estimated quantum to the Board for consideration; and - (v) Reviewed the meeting allowances of the Directors of the Company for the FYE 2020 and recommended the same for the Board for approval.
+- (i) Reviewed and confirmed the Minutes of the RC Meetings; - (ii) Deliberated on the remuneration packages of the Managing Director for FYE 2021 and recommended the same to the Board for approval; - (iii) Reviewed the Directors' fees payable to the Directors of the Company and the Group for the FYE 2022 and recommended the same to the Board for consideration; - (iv) Reviewed the benefits payable to the Directors of the Company for the period from the day after the Seventeenth Annual General Meeting of the Company in year 2021 until the next Annual General Meeting of the Company to be held in year 2022 and recommended the estimated quantum to the Board for consideration; and - (v) Reviewed the meeting allowances of the Directors of the Company for the FYE 2022 and recommended the same for the Board for approval.

-17. Directors' Remuneration Policy
+18. Directors' Remuneration Policy

-In compliance with Practice 6.1 of the MCCG, the Board has adopted a Directors' Remuneration Policy which sets out the criteria to be used in recommending a remuneration package that commensurate with the responsibilities of Executive Directors and Management Team.
+In compliance with Practice 6.1 of the MCCG, the Board has adopted a Directors' Remuneration Policy which sets out the criteria to be used in recommending a remuneration package that commensurate with the responsibilities of Executive Directors and Senior Management.